source-foundry/pre-post/README.md

 - Pre/post test source code specimen - dark on light
 - Pre/post test source code specimen - light on dark

+The text specimens are defined in HTML templates and can be easily modified to address other needs.
+See the [Modify Text Specimen]() documentation below for details.

 ## Install

 Clone the git source repository: